LapisSea/JDatablockFS/README.md

 This shows very simple list of ipv6 and their cordinates on earth. (made up data)

+_You can find the complete code of the example in `/jdatablockfs.run/src/main/java/com/lapissea/cfs/run/examples/IPs.java`_

 ```java
 //Setting up classes
 public static class IP extends IOInstance<IP>{